KIWISAVER IS A GOVERNMENT SAVINGS SCHEME

 A balanced investor – people in this category can tolerate more moderate fluctuations.
 Over a longer term, they can achieve some good returns.
 They are ok with more risk and their portfolio will have a range of property and shares with less volatile fixed interest bonds.

 Sky is the limit?

 A growth investor – these investors are willing to adopt a significantly higher level of risk.
 They are generally in search of potentially higher returns over the long term.
 Their investments will mostly be in property and shares, with an small exposure to fixed interest bonds.

 Make sure you’re getting $521.43 of free money each year!

 KiwiSaver has substantial incentives for New Zealanders to save for retirement, however many Kiwi’s don’t make the most of the benefits offered.

-There is a Government contribution you can receive, so for every $1.00 you contribute, the Government will contribute 50c up to a maximum of $521.43 annually.
+There is a Government contribution you can receive.
+For every $1.00 you contribute, the Government will contribute 50c up to a maximum of $521.43 annually.
 To receive this maximum amount, you must contribute at least $1,042.86 during the period 1 July to 30 June each year.
 If you can’t make the maximum contribution, you’ll still get some free money.
 The $521.43 will be pro-rated to align with how much you contributed.

 If you’re unsure how to qualify, or have another KiwiSaver questions just get in touch with us as we are happy to help.